Azure/azure-sdk-for-java/sdk/communication/azure-communication-callautomation/swagger/README.md

     from: UnmuteParticipantsResponse
     to: UnmuteParticipantsResponseInternal
 - rename-model:
-    from: HoldParticipantRequest
+    from: StartHoldMusicRequest
-    to: HoldParticipantRequestInternal
+    to: StartHoldMusicRequestInternal
 - rename-model:
-    from: HoldParticipantResponse
-    to: HoldParticipantResponseInternal
-- rename-model:
-    from: UnholdParticipantRequest
-    to: UnholdParticipantRequestInternal
-- rename-model:
-    from: UnholdParticipantResponse
+    from: StopHoldMusicRequest
-    to: UnholdParticipantResponseInternal
+    to: StopHoldMusicRequestInternal
 - rename-model:
     from: CollectTonesResult
     to: CollectTonesResultInternal